-export PATH=<path to download location>/bin:\$PATH
+export PATH=<path to fabric-samples>/bin:\$PATH

-Finally, the script will download the Hyperledger Fabric docker images from Docker Hub into your local Docker registry and tag them as 'latest'.
+Finally, the script will download the Hyperledger Fabric docker images from DockerHub into your local Docker registry and tag them as 'latest'.

-The script lists out the Docker images installed upon conclusion.
+The script lists out the docker images installed upon conclusion.

-Look at the names for each image; these are the components that will ultimately comprise our Hyperledger Fabric network.
-You will also notice that you have two instances of the same image ID - one tagged as "x86_64-1.0.0" and one tagged as "latest".
+Look at the names for each image; these are the components that will ultimately comprise our Fabric network.
+You will also notice that you have two instances of the same image ID - one tagged as "x86_64-1.0.0-rc1" and one tagged as "latest".

-Note: On different architectures, the x86_64 would be replaced with the string identifying your architecture.
+Note: Note that on different architectures, the x86_64 would be replaced with the string identifying your architecture.